Everest Sherpa Cultural-Scenic Trekking-11 Days

 Loshar: Loshar, also known as Tibetan New Year, is celebrated by the Sherpa, Tamang and Gurung population of Nepal’s Khumbu region.
 Lhosar brings together the Sherpa, Tamang, and Gurung people to celebrate the beginning of the New Year with traditional music, dance, and religious ceremonies.

-Palden Lhamo: Palden Lhamo is yearly celebration celebrated at the Tengboche Monastery in Nepal's Khumbu area.
-The event honours the goddess Palden Lhamo, who is regarded as the protector of the Khumbu region and a particularly powerful divine in Tibetan Buddhism.
+Palden Lhamo: Palden Lhamo is a yearly celebration celebrated at the Tengboche Monastery in Nepal's Khumbu area.
+The event honors the goddess Palden Lhamo, who is regarded as the protector of the Khumbu region and a particularly powerful divine in Tibetan Buddhism.
 The celebration is performed by the region's Sherpa, Tamang, and Gurung communities.

 The local community meets during the event to make offerings to the goddess and seek her blessings for the upcoming year.
 Traditional music and dance performances, as well as religious ceremonies performed by local lamas, or monks at the event.

-Which is the best season ?
+Which is the best season for Everest Sherpa Cultural-Scenic Trekking?

-The best season for Everest Sherpa Cultural-Scenic Trek is in the spring (March to May) or autumn (September to November), when the weather is clear and stable, providing excellent trekking conditions and breath-taking views of the Himalayas.
+The best season for Everest Sherpa Cultural-Scenic Trek is in the spring (March to May) or autumn (September to November), when the weather is clear and stable, providing excellent trekking conditions and breathtaking views of the Himalayas.
 The temperature is also calm during this period, making it simpler for trekkers to acclimate to the high altitude.

 Furthermore, the routes are dry, making it easier to trek, while the lower altitudes' greenery and flowers give a wonderful contrast to the snowy peaks.
 However, it depends on your preferences, as the winter season can be too cold, and the summer monsoon season can create excessive rainfall and slippery routes.

-Where and how to start ?
+Where and how to start Everest Sherpa Cultural-Scenic Trekking ?

 It is always recommended to schedule the trek with a registered trekking company with well-trained guides, porters, and other equipment support.
-Trekking Planner Nepal helps you with permits, transportation, as well as accommodation, lodging.
+Trekking Planner Nepal helps you with permits, transportation, as well as accommodation, and lodging.
 Most of the trekking trials are well-defined; however certain sections of the trek may be steep or difficult to manage.

 It's also important to know that the trek to Everest Base Camp is not an easy one and also requires a good level of physical fitness and acclimatization to the altitude.
-Trekking Planner Nepal recommends you to spend some time in Kathmandu for acclimatization before starting the trek and also to some stops up in mountains, to minimize the risks of altitude sickness.
+Trekking Planner Nepal recommends you to spend some time in Kathmandu for acclimatization before starting the trek and also to some stops up in the mountains, to minimize the risks of altitude sickness.

-Nepal Trekking Planner always suggests our clients for Travel and Medical Insurance against unpredicted situations that may occur during your walk to Himalayan.
-The trek normally takes place in a far-off and mountainous region, so medical care and evacuation may be expensive to arrange during emergency.
+Nepal Trekking Planner always suggests our clients for Travel and Medical Insurance against unpredicted situations that may occur during your walk to the Himalayan.
+The trek normally takes place in a far-off and mountainous region, so medical care and evacuation may be expensive to arrange during an emergency.
 Trekking Planner Nepal advises you to the Insurance through World Nomads Travel Insurance for your upcoming holiday in Nepal to Himalayan destinations.

 In case, sometimes your chosen trip destination may differ from the planned itineraries.
 In exceptional cases, we may need to reroute or cancel trips due to political conflict, miserable weather, broken road or trail conditions, and porter position and condition.
 The company has the right to cancel trips in case of unavoidable circumstances that are outside our control, such as if there are uncertain landslides in the middle of the trial.
-Please be patient in such situation; we will do our best to change the itinerary travels as much as feasible for your comfort.
+Please be patient in such a situation; we will do our best to change the itinerary travels as much as feasible for your comfort.

-The altitude problem is common problem that trekkers face on Mount Everest due to high altitude and less oxygen availability.
+The altitude problem is a common problem that trekkers face on Mount Everest due to high altitude and less oxygen availability.
 The trekker may have symptoms like,

 • Headache.